 You can use the Integration Builder to create an integration between xMatters and another application.
 You can create multiple integrations for a single workflow.

 Flow Designer and the Integration Builder

 When a trigger is added to a canvas in Flow Designer, an integration is also added to the Integration Builder list.
-This lets you see all the triggers and outbound integrations for a communication plan in one list so you can quickly enable or disable them or view activity updates (for example, if you're doing some troubleshooting).
+This lets you see all the triggers and outbound integrations for a workflow in one list so you can quickly enable or disable them or view activity updates (for example, if you're doing some troubleshooting).
 But any management of the flow should be done in Flow Designer.
-It even has its own easy-to-use Activity stream that provides information for each step in a flow, letting you see in more detail what went wrong and where.
+It even has its own easy-to-use Activity panel that provides information for each step in a flow, letting you see in more detail what went wrong and where.

 Create an inbound integration to have an external application create an event or take action in xMatters.